WhissleAI/PromptingNemo/README.md

 # 🎤 PromptingNemo

-### 📝 Overview
-PromptingNemo is a comprehensive toolkit for building and fine-tuning end-to-end (E2E) automatic speech recognition (ASR) systems, integrating both audio-visual and speech-only models.
-This repository offers scripts and models to facilitate noise-aware and scene-aware ASR, tagging real and synthetic audio data, and fine-tuning ASR systems.
-Additionally, it provides tools for exporting Nemo models to ONNX and Hugging Face formats.
+PromptingNemo is a toolkit for fine-tuning end-to-end (E2E) automatic speech recognition (ASR) systems, integrating both audio-visual and speech-only models.

+### 📝 Speech-2-Action

+Focus on this repository for Speech-2-Action models, built by innovaiton and research over pretrained audio and visual encoders.

+These models process streamed audio or video input and output streamed tokens.
+Tokens are either:
+1. What you speak (standard transcription)
+2. Infered TAGS

+For the sample modles we provide, TAGS infered from the context belong to multi-modal language and tonal understanding, visualQA and voice biometrics.

+We provides tools for exporting Nemo models to ONNX and Hugging Face formats.

+Also checkout our applications on sample usage of Speech-2-Action models

 ### Setting up